-In my opinion the most important part to purchasing a boot is ensuring the flex is correct.
+In my opinion, the most important part of purchasing a boot is ensuring the flex is correct.
 The flex of a ski boot is how much muscle power it takes to push the boots forwards when flexing your ankles and knees.
-Perfect ski boots for a racer are immeasurably stiff, whereas for a beginner, boots are somewhat softer.
-Superficially, the reason why racers and more advanced skiers have stiffer boots, is to allow them to put more power into the turn increasing stability and gaining speed throughout.
+Perfect ski boots for a racer are immeasurably stiff, whereas, for a beginner, boots are somewhat softer.
+Superficially, the reason why racers and more advanced skiers have stiffer boots is to allow them to put more power into the turn increasing stability and gaining speed throughout.

 Yet another thing to consider